progyadeep/php-site-search/README.md

 The code is **not at all** optimized for large number of files.
 It's a simple script that you can implement on your personal blog.
 I wrote this code as a past time activity.
 It works for sure but is definitely not the best.

 # License
 Use it as you want.
 Modifications are welcome.
+See license details in <a href="https://github.com/progyadeep/php-site-search/blob/master/LICENSE">LICENSE</a>.